 Treatment will depend on your symptoms, age, and general health.
 It will also depend on

 Treatment may include:

-What are the complications of cat scratch fever?
+What are possible complications of cat scratch disease?

 Can cat scratch disease be prevented?

 trying not to be scratched or bitten by cats or kittens.
 If scratched or bitten, wash

 the area right away with soap and water.
 Do not allow cats to lick wounds you may